bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 And it's not really widely used by wallets.
 And I think a lot of people defer to using this Electrum style thing where you're just kind of telling the server, hey, this is exactly the transaction and the output that I'm listed in.
 So TLDR, to kind of go back to the original, if you're not running your own node, you're just not running a private light client today for the majority of wallets.
-How this kind of matters to silent payments is, as we started talking about silent payments and in how we wanted to support like clients, in theory, it would work totally fine for a silent payments user to just hand their scan key to somebody else.
+How this kind of matters to silent payments is, as we started talking about silent payments and in how we wanted to support light clients, in theory, it would work totally fine for a silent payments user to just hand their scan key to somebody else.
 You just be like, hey, so maybe it was worth mentioning.
 In the silent payments protocol, the address is composed of two keys, a spend key and a scan key.
 The scan key is used for finding the transactions.